LukaK/aws-eks-infrastructure/README.md

 It deploys efs file system and mount targets in private subnets so that worker nodes can mount the file system with efs csi driver.
 It also contains kubernetes storage class resource.

+## Dns Stack

+Contains route 53 hosted zone that is used with external dns examples.

 ## User Access Stack